CHÂTEAU LA MISSION HAUT BRION 1964

 Jean-Marc Quarin

-(05-2008) Tasted double decanted.
-The color is evolved, the nose is moderately aromatic, fruity and has hints of humidity.
-The mouth is rather melted and rounded with taste.
-Again, a flavor boost occurs between the mid and end.
-And the wine ends long, but a bit dry, which lowers the note.
-You can drink it and keep it.
+Tasted double decanted.
+The color is evolved, the nose is moderately aromatic, fruity and presents notes of humidity.
+The palate is rather melted and rounded with flavor.
+Once again, an acceleration of flavor occurs between the mid-palate and the finish.
+And the wine finishes long, but a touch dry, which lowers the score.
+It can be drunk and kept.

 91 / 100